Tea and Tiananmen: Inside China's new censorship machine

 The censor added: “Overall the firm is seen as a cool place to work.”

-Toutiao’s Tianjin “auditing” center is at the heart of a vast Chinese censorship effort that is growing fast as official scrutiny of online content intensifies.
+Toutiao’s Tianjin “auditing” centre is at the heart of a vast Chinese censorship effort that is growing fast as official scrutiny of online content intensifies.

 According to figures released by the state media outlet Beijing News, China had roughly 2 million online content monitors in government departments and private companies in 2013.
 Academics estimate that number has since risen sharply.